allegro/blog/_posts/2022-02-03-visual-thinking.md

 “Josh, could you summarize what we are going to implement?”.

-That was a bit unexpected, however it was a no-brainer.
+That was a bit unexpected, however, it was a no-brainer.
 ![planning services](/img/articles/2022-02-03-visual-thinking/planning_services.png)
 “As we can see in the picture we are going to add a new service, discounts.
-This service will be called by the current cart service to display reduced price (if applicable).
-Also the “My Account” page is going to call us to retrieve the current rebate for the logged user”.
+This service will be called by the current cart service to display a reduced price (if applicable).
+Also, the “My Account” page is going to call us to retrieve the current rebate for the logged user”.

 ### The difference

 What is the main difference between the first scenario and the second one?
-To me it is about common model.
-In the first case I am building an individual model of a change.
-I need significant amount of energy to translate speech to my model and to explain my model to the others.
+To me, it is about a common model.
+In the first case, I am building an individual model of a change.
+I need a significant amount of energy to translate speech to my model and to explain my model to others.
 What is more — everyone involved in the discussion is building a mental model on their own with a similar amount of energy spent on synchronization.

 ![private models](/img/articles/2022-02-03-visual-thinking/private_models.png)